malmgrek/political-projections/doc/discussion.md

 political parties based on their 2D distribution (w.r.t. the dimension reduction method).
-Principal component analysis (PCA) together with data scaling and feature clustering/selection was studied the most but some experiments with Independent component analysis (ICA) and Factorial analysis (FA) were also done, and the methods are included in the Dash dashboard.
+Principal component analysis (PCA) together with data scaling and feature clustering/selection was studied the most but some experiments with Independent component analysis (ICA) and Factor analysis (FA) were also done, and the methods are included in the Dash dashboard.
 Below we only discuss the PCA related findings / methodology.